ziudeso/naba-comfyui-nvidia-docker/README.md

 - Activate this virtual environment
 - Install all the ComfyUI required python package.
 If those are already present, it should not need to download additional content.
 - Installing ComfyUI-Manager if it is not present.
-  - During additional runs, we will allow the user to change the `security_level` from `normal` to another value (see the "Security Levels" section of this document for details) to allow for the tool grant more of less functionalities
+  - During additional runs, we will allow the user to change the `security_level` from `normal` to another value set using the `SECURITY_LEVEL` environment passed to the container (see the "Security Levels" section of this document for details) to allow for the tool grant more of less functionalities
 - Check for a user custom script in the "run" directory.
 It must be named `user_script.bash`.
 If one exists, run it.
 - Run the ComfyUI WebUI.
 For the exact command run, please see the last line of `init.bash`

 ## 2.1. docker run

-To run the container on an NVIDIA GPU, mounting the specified directory, exposing the port 8188 (change this by altering the `-p local:container` port mapping) and passing the calling user's UID and GID to the container:
+To run the container on an NVIDIA GPU, mounting the specified directory, exposing the port 8188 (change this by altering the `-p local:container` port mapping), passing the calling user's UID and GID to the container, and selecting the `SECURITY_LEVEL`:

 ```bash
 docker run --rm -it --runtime nvidia --gpus all -v `pwd`/run:/comfy/mnt -e WANTED_UID=`id -u` -e WANTED_GID=`id -g` -e SECURITY_LEVEL=normal -p 8188:8188 --name comfyui-nvidia mmartial/comfyui-nvidia-docker:latest